Naresh2028/angular-beginner-to-intermediate/track-00-angular-13/09-rxjs/01-subjects/00-subject.md

 While a plain Observable is like a YouTube video (each person starts watching from the beginning at different times), a Subject is like a Radio Station (everyone hears the same song at the same time).

+**Important Facts:**
+A basic Subject has no "memory."
+It only broadcasts values to subscribers who are currently listening.
+If you subscribe after a value is sent, you miss it.

 ## 1. The Regular Subject (The "Live Concert" 🎸)
 If you arrive at a concert 30 minutes late, you do not hear the songs played in the first 30 minutes.
 You only hear what happens from the moment you sit down.